 1. Long-term debt obligations mainly relate to principal amounts and interest payments of our Eurobonds.
-For the amounts excluding interest expenses and for further details see Note 16 Long-term debt, finance income and finance costs.
+For the amounts excluding interest expenses and for further details see Note 16 Long-term debt and interest and other costs.

-2. For further details see Note 14 Right-of-use assets and lease liabilities
+2. For further details see Note 14 Right-of-use assets and lease liabilities.